pulumi/registry/themes/default/content/registry/packages/docker/buildx/image/_index.md

         <span class="property-indicator"></span>
         <span class="property-type">bool</span>
     </dt>
+    <dd><p>By default, preview behavior depends on the execution environment.
+If
+Pulumi detects the operation is running on a CI system (GitHub Actions, Travis CI, Azure Pipelines, etc.) then it will build images during previews as a safeguard.
+Otherwise, if not running on CI, previews will not build images.</p>
+<p>Setting this to <code>false</code> forces previews to never perform builds, and
-    <dd>When <code>true</code>, attempt to build the image during previews.
-The image will
+setting it to <code>true</code> will always build the image during previews.</p>
-not be pushed to registries, however caches will still populated.</dd><dt class="property-optional"
+<p>Images built during previews are never exported to registries, however
+cache manifests are still exported.</p>
+<p>On-disk Dockerfiles are always validated for syntactic correctness
+regardless of this setting.</p>
+</dd><dt class="property-optional"
             title="Optional">
         <span id="builder_csharp">
 <a data-swiftype-name="resource-property" data-swiftype-type="text" href="#builder_csharp" style="color: inherit; text-decoration: inherit;">Builder</a>